RotBotSlicer/Transform/README.md

 * e_parallel: extrusion error to correct in parallel direction
 * e_perpendicular: extrusion error to correct in perpendicular direction

+### Scripts for variable angle
+With this scripts, the cone angle can be changed.
+So it does not only work for 45° angle as used for RotBot, but can also be used with much smaller angles (e.g. 15°) to do a conical slicing for any printer.
+So overhangs can be printed on any printer.

 ### License
 The algorithm is open source and licensed under the GNU General Public License Version 3.0 ([https://www.gnu.org/licenses/gpl-3.0.en.html]()).